-“The story of the Olsen Barn is a story of a beloved place,” says Paul Hardy, FRLT’s Executive Director.
+“The story of the Olsen Barn is a story of a beloved place,” says Paul Hardy, FRLT’s founding Executive Director.
 With its beautiful 130+ year-old barn and significance as a Maidu ancestral homeland, this last remaining vestige of Big Meadows is beloved indeed.
 Olsen Barn and Meadow offers 107 acres of scenic open space and stunning views of Lassen Peak, as well rich wetlands and wildlife habitat.
 Barn Owls roost in the rafters; endangered Willow Flycatchers breed in dense willows; Sandhill Cranes nest in the open meadows; and the cottonwood forest supports one of California’s largest densities of Yellow Warblers.
 Proximity to Chester and access to the North Fork Feather River offer outdoor recreation and a Learning Landscapes for schoolchildren.

 In Early 2015, FRLT and the Save Olsen Barn Committee responded to community alarm about the looming sale of the property and potential loss of public access.
 As Paul says, “We acted, and the community met us there.”
 By October, FRLT and a community driven by love had raised the money to protect this special place forever.
 Today, we are working with the community—from school kids on up—to create a management plan to care for the land and its wild inhabitants, restore the barn, and enhance people’s relationship to the land for years to come.